Cyprus Social Insurance and Healthcare System Guide

 State4.70%

-Understanding Your Gross and Net Salary
+Gross vs. Net Salary Breakdown

 Remember, employee contributions are deducted from your gross salary, not paid out of pocket.
 This means that, for example, when someone says they will pay you a gross salary of €1500 per month, 8.8% of that amount will be deducted for social insurance and 2.65% for GHS.